modusinternet/Custodian-CMS/README.md

 Custodian CMS
 =========

-This is the first public release of Custodian CMS (CCMS) and though it works perfectly it does not come with a setup script or admin system currently.
-(Admin system will be ready in v1.0)  Fortunately CCMS is so simple neither one is really needed to take advantage of its features, for now use a tool like phpMyAdmin to add, remove or update your database inserts.
+Custodian CMS (CCMS) is still very young in its development and though it works perfectly it does not come with a setup script or admin system currently.
+(Admin system will be ready in v1.0)  Fortunately CCMS is so simple neither one is really needed to take advantage of its features, for now you can use a simple text editor to update the config and a tool like phpMyAdmin to add, remove or update your database inserts.

 About
 -----